What is a Psychologist and what is a Clinical Psychologist?

 Psychotherapists and counsellors may or may not have formal training as these professions are not formally regulated in Australia, although membership of the Psychotherapists and Counsellors Federation of Australia is only opened to qualified practitioners.
 Psychotherapists typically have 3-4 years of training.
 Counsellors may have tertiary training or experiential training ranging from 1 month to longer periods.

 What does a Psychologist do?

-Equine Psychotherapy is Gestalt therapy in contact with one or more equine co-therapists and supported/facilitated by a qualified equine psychotherapist.
-Equine Psychological Therapy can include psychotherapy or other psychological therapies, and can only be facilitated by a qualified psychologist.
+Equine or animal supported psychological is therapy in contact with one or more equine/animal co-therapists and supported/facilitated by a qualified psychologist.
+Animal assisted Psychological Therapy can include psychotherapy, CBT, mindfulness, DBT or other empirically supported psychological therapies, and can only be facilitated by a qualified psychologist.

 What is the difference between Equine Assisted Psychology, Equine Equine Assisted Psychotherapy, Equine Assisted learning, and Hippotherapy?

 Equine or Animal assisted Psychology is psychological therapy in the company and with the support of a therapy animal.
 Psychologists use empirically supported therapies as per room based psychological therapy, but in the paddock with a horse or pony, or in the company of an assistant animal in the room or a play space.